What is the NETWORKDAYS.INTL Function?

 - #VALUE! error – When the weekend string contains invalid characters or is of invalid length, we will get this error.

-Thanks for reading CFI’s guide to important Excel functions and how to make a business days calculator in Excel!
+Thanks for reading CFI’s guide to important Excel functions and how to make a business days calculation in Excel!
 By taking the time to learn and master these functions, you’ll significantly speed up your financial analysis.
-To learn more, check out these additional resources:
+To learn more, check out these additional CFI resources: